tylermilner/commit-messages-between-commits-action/README.md

 [![GitHub Super-Linter](https://github.com/tylermilner/commit-messages-between-commits-action/actions/workflows/linter.yml/badge.svg)](https://github.com/tylermilner/commit-messages-between-commits-action/actions/workflows/linter.yml)
 [![CI](https://github.com/tylermilner/commit-messages-between-commits-action/actions/workflows/ci.yml/badge.svg)](https://github.com/tylermilner/commit-messages-between-commits-action/actions/workflows/ci.yml)

 A GitHub Action to generate the list of commit messages between two commits.
+For instance, this can be used to generate very basic changelogs or release notes between builds.

+## Why?

+My aim with this is to replicate what I'm used to with one of my previous [Jenkins](https://www.jenkins.io) setups, where the entire list of commits since the last build was easily visible, and served as a very crude changelog that QA could use to help validate builds.
+If you're looking for something fancy to intelligently parse commit messages and generate release notes, then look elsewhere!

 ## Inputs